votchallenge/trax/README.md

 libtrax is a reference implementation of the Tracking eXchange protocol written in plain C. It enables researchers to quickly add support for the protocol in their C or C++ tracker (servers) as well as write new clients (evaluation, various tools).

-Integration examples are provided in the `trackers` directory.
+Integration examples are provided in the `support/tests` directory.
 A simple static tracker is available that explains the basic concept of the integration without too much tracker-specific details.

 Other languages
 ---------------